luciancooper/help-output/README.md

    * `dependsOn` - The name of another option that this option depends on.
 Make sure that the option referenced here has been configured, otherwise an error will be thrown.
 References to alias names are allowed.
    * `conflicts` - Another option name or array of names that this option conflicts with.
 Make sure that these option names specified here reference other options that have been configured, otherwise an error will be thrown.
 References to alias names are allowed.

 **Note:** relationships specified by the `dependsOn` and `conflicts` fields are reflected in the program usage section that is automatically generated.
+Check out the [examples](#Examples) section below for more information.

 #### Options